ErreurDeSyntaxe/template/README.md

     - [ ] Images
     - [ ] Lighthouse
 - [ ] Deployment
-  - [ ] Change "development" to "production" in webpack.config.js (undo if need)
   - [ ] "git branch gh-pages" (one time only)
   - [ ] Commit everything (redo each time)
   - [ ] "git checkout gh-pages && git merge main --no-edit" (redo each time)